hirosystems/clarinet/docs/getting-started.md

 *Topics*:

-- [x] Install clarinet
+- [x] Install Clarinet
-- [x] Build clarinet from source using Cargo
+- [x] Build Clarinet from source using Cargo
 - [x] Use Clarinet to generate shell completion scripts

 You may choose to install Clarinet in any of the following operating systems: